Recommended word list

 Use lowercase for merge requests.
 If you use MR as the acronym, spell it out on first use.

-Use sentence case for Merge request summary.
+Use title case for Merge Request Summary.

-On first mention on a page, use GitLab Duo Merge request summary.
-Thereafter, use Merge request summary by itself.
+On first mention on a page, use GitLab Duo Merge Request Summary.
+Thereafter, use Merge Request Summary by itself.

 milestones